Grading systems by country: Colombia

 It is noteworthy that most schools no longer implement the grades below 1,0 as a null performance because is believed that it might cause low self-esteem in students.
+Conversions of the Colombian grading scale into GPA or other grading systems are often required for international academic applications.

 Ecuador

 In Ecuador, the rating system is 10 out of 10, including two decimal places in both primary, secondary and university, the highest score is 10 and the lowest is 0.
 The minimum grade required to pass a year is 7, depending on how schools are organized.
 Since 2012 it enjoys complete autonomy in Ecuador, so that some establishments maintain supplementary examination for those with less than 7, and other approved intensive recovery, but if the grade obtained is lower than 5, students are automatically disqualified and disciplinary actions are taken.
 If a student got 10 out of 10 in 90% of subjects in the first period, he is promoted to a senior year, after taking an entrance examination.
 Notes and academic qualifications and groups them reasoning thus: